dpa99c/cordova-check-plugins/README.md

     $ cordova-check-plugins --update=auto --force

-### --save
+### --nosave

-Save changes to the config.xml when updating/removing plugins.
+Omits saving changes when updating plugins.
-The new version number of the updated plugin will be saved in a `<plugin>` tag.
-This is the same as doing `cordova plugin add cordova-plugin-foo --save` when adding a plugin manually.
+By default (if this argument is omitted), when updating plugins, changes will be saved to config.xml and package.json.

-    $ cordova-check-plugins --update=auto --force-update --save
+    $ cordova-check-plugins --update=auto --force-update --nosave
-    $ cordova-check-plugins --remove-all --save
+    $ cordova-check-plugins --remove-all --nosave

 ### --github-username and --github-password